arvin-dwarka/Udacity_Machine_Learning_Engineer/P5_Capstone_Project_Crowdflower_Search_Results_Relevance/report.md

 ### Improvement

 The biggest area of improvement is the feature engineering.
 In this project, I vectorized the whole corpus and modeled off it directly.
-Looking through some of the Kaggle post on the competition, I appears that the correlation or distance between query and product title/description is a strong predictor of search relevance.
+Looking through some of the Kaggle post on the competition and the [write up from the winner](https://github.com/ChenglongChen/Kaggle_CrowdFlower/blob/master/Doc/Kaggle_CrowdFlower_ChenglongChen.pdf), it appears that the correlation or distance between query and product title/description is a strong predictor of search relevance.
+Jaccard coefficient and Dice discance can be used as distance metric measures, which could be used to group similar samples together.
+This would allow a better performance on clustering algorithms like SVM.

-In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
-As an example, consider ways your implementation can be made more general, and what would need to be modified.
-You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
-Questions to ask yourself when writing this section:
-Are there further improvements that could be made on the algorithms or techniques you used in this project?
-Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?
-If you used your final solution as the new benchmark, do you think an even better solution exists?
+A notable mention that could have improved the output here would be to perform spelling correction and synonym replacements on the text data.
+Lastly, there was much praise given to [XGBoost](https://github.com/dmlc/xgboost) and neural network algorithms as they then to score well in this competition.
+Perhaps the most telling is the winner's comments on XGBoost, "...the best single model we have obtained during the competition was an XGBoost model with linear booster... score 0.70768."
+They were not attempted here, but it does appear that their proper implementation could very much out-perform the best score obtained.